zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/5-failback-app.md

 ---
-title: "5.
-Failback an application"
+title: 5.
+Failback an application
 weight: 5
-keywords: cloud, backup, restore, snapshot, DR, migration, kubemotion
+keywords: Asynchronous DR, disaster recovery, kubernetes, k8s, cloud, backup, restore, snapshot, migration
 description: Find out how to failback an application from the backup Kubernetes cluster to the original one.
 ---